 I roll my eyes, each time surprise

 >I didn't spare the twist.
 My disbelief got an uppercut.
 A mono was skipped.
 I was hanging on higher when everything rational spoke against reality and suggested falling.
 Like the weed between the streetstones, trampled and run over by streams of dirt, growing, kept down, now I rose.
 Boom.. the first part.
 From dark spots in the Hoyoux jungle, swayingly fireflies blinked up as to wake each other.

 Taco climbing out of the middle of the first part.

 I climbed on into the second part with still a little bit of breath.
 Modave: “ok loser, now what about the continuation into the second part?”.
 I soon realised we had just been playing in the hall all the time.
 The real gate opened now.
 The true monster appeared.
 Luckily I was not alone.
-Helped by Hans’ beta I prepared for a great gig in the sky.
+We went home for a minimal rest.

 Let me tell you how it goes

 Strange beta usurps so freak what you heard